 In the comics and the MCU, Loki is revealed to be the son of King Laufey, a Frost Giant and former enemy of Odin.
 The comics show that Loki was born much smaller than most Frost Giants and was treated poorly by his father because of this.
 After Odin killed Laufey in battle, he was adopted by Odin.
 From childhood, Loki resented how Asgardians treated him compared to his adopted brother, Thor.
 This treatment, in addition to his early childhood and the nature of his trickster abilities, contributed to Loki becoming more of a villain as an adult.

 In the MCU, Loki learns in Thor that he was stolen away from Laufey by Odin as an infant and raised as an Asgardian.
 From there, Loki’s MCU arc mostly revolves around him doing things like working for Thanos in exchange for total control over Earth (as seen in The Avengers) or trying to kill and/or one-up his brother (Thor: Ragnarok).
 Occasionally, Loki has shown signs that he’s willing to work with the good guys, like when he stands up to Thanos before his death in Infinity War.

 Where can I watch Loki?

 You’ll only be able to watch Loki on Disney+.
-Make sure you get a subscription before you try to tune into this first of hopefully many MCU TV shows coming to the streaming platform.
 Learn everything you need to know about Disney+ right here.